AbdoulBaguiM/Voyage/README.md

 # Voyage app built with Next.js and Spring Boot

 ## Description
-Voyage is a travel application built with springboot and nexjs , that will offer tourists the best experience during their trip.
+Voyage is a travel application built with springboot and nextjs , that will offer tourists the best experience during their trip.

 ## Installation